IVSoftware/countdown-timers-in-dgv/README.md

         public State State { get; private set; }
     }

 ***
 **Data Binding**

 Using the `Record` class, assign the `dataGridView.DataSource` to a `BindingList<Record>()`.
 Now, instead of having to work with the UI control directly you can add or remove records by manipulating the Records list.

 ***
 **Updates**

 Whenever `Refresh` is called on the `DataGridView` the individual records will refresh their calculations.
 The method that loads the form does the following:

 - Auto-generate columns for the DGV.
 - Add four items for testing purposes.
 - Attach a timer event to update the DGV and the main form title bar.

+One you do this, the view will globally refresh one time per second, giving you a behavior similar to what you have described.

     public partial class MainForm : Form
     {
         public MainForm() => InitializeComponent();
         protected override void OnLoad(EventArgs e)